Ph-IRES/pub_club/sci_writing.md

     Follow Standard Structure: Adhere to the typical structure of a scientific paper (Introduction, Methods, Results, Discussion, Abstract).
     Logical Flow: Ensure there is a logical flow from one section to the next.

+   - **Example of Poor Structure**: Discussing results before explaining the methodology.

+   - **Revision**: A clear progression from introduction, methodology, results, to discussion.

+   - **Example of Poor Structure**: A long, uninterrupted section of text covering multiple topics.

+   - **Revision**: Use of clear subheadings and separate paragraphs for each topic.

 6. Coherence:

     Maintain Consistency: Be consistent in your use of terms, abbreviations, and formatting.
     Link Sections: Ensure each part of the paper connects logically to the others.

+   - **Example of Inconsistent Tenses**: The study shows that the bacteria were resistant to antibiotics and they increase in number.

+   - **Revision**: The study showed that the bacteria were resistant to antibiotics and increased in number.

 7. Audience Awareness:

     Know Your Audience: Write with your audience’s level of knowledge in mind.
     Be Engaging: While maintaining professionalism, try to make your writing engaging.

+   - **Example of Mistake**: Using highly technical language in a paper intended for a general audience.

+   - **Improved**: Adjusting the language to match the audience's level of expertise.

 8. Use of Visuals:

     Relevant Graphics: Use tables, figures, and charts to complement your text.
     Label Clearly: Ensure all visuals are clearly labeled and referenced in the text.

+   - **Example of Mistake**: A graph with tiny, unreadable labels and no clear legend.

+   - **Improved**: A graph with clear, legible labels, a concise legend, and a straightforward title.

 9. Ethical Writing:

     Avoid Plagiarism: Always credit sources and ideas that are not your own.
     Disclose Conflicts of Interest: Be transparent about any potential conflicts of interest.

-10. Revision and Feedback:
+11. Revision and Feedback:

     Revise Thoroughly: Revise your drafts for clarity, coherence, and length.
     Seek Feedback: Get input from colleagues or mentors to improve your writing.

-11. Adherence to Guidelines:
+12. Adherence to Guidelines:

     Journal Guidelines: Follow specific guidelines provided by the journal or publisher.
     Referencing Style: Use the appropriate referencing style consistently throughout your paper.

 Additional Tips:

-    Active vs. Passive Voice: While the passive voice is traditional in scientific writing, using active voice can make your writing clearer and more engaging.
+* Active vs. Passive Voice: While the passive voice is traditional in scientific writing, using active voice can make your writing clearer and more engaging.

+   - **Example of passive**: The experiment was conducted, and the data were analyzed by the team.

+   - **Revision**: The team conducted the experiment and analyzed the data.

-    Writing the Abstract: Write the abstract last to ensure it accurately summarizes the content of your paper.
+* Writing the Abstract: Write the abstract last to ensure it accurately summarizes the content of your paper.

-    Start with an Outline: Create an outline of your paper before you start writing to organize your thoughts and structure your arguments.
+* Start with an Outline: Create an outline of your paper before you start writing to organize your thoughts and structure your arguments.

-    Practice and Learn: Continuously practice and learn from peer-reviewed articles in your field to improve your scientific writing skills.
+* Practice and Learn: Continuously practice and learn from peer-reviewed articles in your field to improve your scientific writing skills.

 Conclusion: